bangle-io/bangle-editor/_bangle-website/docs/getting-started.md

 ## With React

-BangleJS at its heart is framework agnostic, but it comes with first party support for React.
+Bangle at its heart is framework agnostic, but it comes with first party support for React.
 To get started, run the follow command:

 ```
 npm install @bangle.dev/react
 ```

 :heart: Support for **Vue** is coming soon.
-Meanwhile you can either use vanilla BangleJS Components _or_ consider [tiptap](https://github.com/ueberdosis/tiptap) an awesome library which runs the same [Prosemirror](https://prosemirror.net) blood in its veins!
+Meanwhile you can either use vanilla Bangle Components _or_ consider [tiptap](https://github.com/ueberdosis/tiptap) an awesome library which runs the same [Prosemirror](https://prosemirror.net) blood in its veins!

 ## Stability